TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/MenuHierarchy.rst

          Chapter-3

    The example feels very natural.
-We are thinking of the introduction follwed by the single chapters.
+We are thinking of the introduction followed by the single chapters.
 Unfortunately we get something different.
    The chapters will all be a *subpart* of *Introduction* and not at the same level.
    It is exactly what the Sphinx documentation states and there is no easy way to "tweak" this behavior.